 - have not received the age appropriate recommended doses of the measles vaccine

-Consult a health care professional or visit a travel health clinic 6 weeks before you travel.
+Consult a health care professional or visit a travel health clinic at least 6 weeks before you travel.

 Get vaccinated for measles